fjtrujy/SDL/docs/README-ps2.md

-PSP
+PS2
 ======
-SDL port for the Sony PSP contributed by
+SDL port for the Sony PlayStation 2 contributed by Francisco Javier Trujillo Mata - fjtrujy@gmail.com
-   Captian Lex

-Credit to
-   Marcus R.Brown,Jim Paris,Matthew H for the original SDL 1.2 for PSP Geecko for his PSP GU lib "Glib2d"

 Building
 --------
-To build for the PSP, make sure psp-config is in the path and run: make -f Makefile.psp
+To build for the PS2, make sure you have ps2dev is in the path and run: make -f Makefile.ps2

 To Do
 ------
-PSP Screen Keyboard
+PS2 Screen Keyboard